Chapter 3:

 "I hate you.
 You left me.
 I was so scared.
 You used to sleep beside me.
 Read me stories-"

-The list tumbled like a lengthy scroll.
+The list flowed like a tumbling scroll.
 Walter was silent throughout.
 His stroking of her head tightened her embrace with each brush.
-If God ever stops hiding to give her one wish, any wish, she'd ask to encase the moment in gold.
+If God ever stopped hiding to give her one wish, any wish, she'd ask to encase the moment in gold.
 Frozen, yet warm.
 Happy, tearful.
 Endless.

 Embracing each other until the end of time.